Oakland End Athletics Talks Amid News of Las Vegas Ballpark Site Deal

 "We recognize that this is very hard to hear.
 We are disappointed that we have been unable to achieve our shared vision of a waterfront ballpark.
 As we shift our focus to Vegas, we will continue to share details about next steps."

 A's president Dave Kaval told the Review-Journal that if MLB approves relocation and the Nevada legislative process goes well, the team could break ground on its new ballpark in 2024 and play its first season there in 2027.
-That could mean three-plus lame-duck seasons in Oakland at the Coliseum, which has been the A's home since 1968, when they moved there from Kansas City, Mo.
+That could mean an undetermined number of lame-duck seasons in Oakland at the Coliseum, where the A's have a lease through the 2024 season.

 "That’s the current plan right now," Kaval said.
 "Obviously things need to fall into place … but I think that is an achievable timeline right now."